wcventure/PERIOD/README.md

 Before you use PERIOD, we suggest that you first use those simple examples provided by us to confirm whether the tool can work normally.
 In the following, we use the examples in the `test` folder to explain how to use the tool.

 You can use one of the programs in the `test` folder to check whether PERIOD works normally.
 Take [`doubleFree`](test/doubleFree/df.c) as a running example.
-Here let's run it with a prepared script (If you want to try a program outside folder `test` and `evaluation`, please refer to [Advance Usage](AdvancUsage.md).).
+Here, let's run it with a prepared script (If you want to try a program outside the folder `test` and `evaluation`, please refer to [Advance Usage](AdvancUsage.md).).

 1. Enter the working directory:
     ```sh